 Why is it important to be able to recognise the signs of Autism in children?
 First and foremost, it can help parents, teachers and carers review and adapt the way they respond to a child’s behaviour.
 Autism spectrum condition (ASC) is commonly misunderstood and can be difficult to diagnose.

-Our new film about Autism in children helps to demystify many assumptions about ASC.
+Our films about Autism in children helps to demystify many assumptions about ASC.
 In the film, we meet young people who have Autism and learn about how the condition affects their daily life.
 We learn that autism isn’t always easy to identify especially in children who are very able.
 Boys may be compliant and delightful to educate when they’re younger but as they turn 9 or 10, they may find it difficult to manage relationships.
 Girls are particularly good at camouflaging to ‘mask’ their autism or the anxiety that often accompanies it.
 Initially they may present more like suffering with Obsessive Compulsive Disorder (OCD).

 In the film, we meet Summer, who admits she broke down in tears when she received her diagnosis of Autism Spectrum Condition.
 She says she held assumptions that people with autism were, “robotic, like Sheldon Cooper from the Big Bang Theory TV show”!
 On the other hand, Summer’s mother felt relief at finally getting the right diagnosis.
 It’s clear that there is still much stigma attached to Autism in children.
 This is why it’s so important for people to better understand how the frustration of living with Autism may result in certain behaviours that might be negatively perceived without the right context.